 We wanted to find out how many people are not receiving longer prescriptions, so we turned to our community for help.
 We surveyed over 1,300 people with diagnosed pituitary conditions, who had been prescribed at least one of the essential hormone replacement medications listed above.

 From the 1,399 people surveyed, 97% had prescriptions that were for less than three months.
 60% of people surveyed only had prescriptions for a one-month (or 28-day) supply.
-A third of people surveyed had already spoken to their GP to ask if they could have longer prescriptions, but many were told this would not be possible.
-Reasons for this included:
+You can see the summarised results below.

 This work was carried out in collaboration with Addison’s Disease Self-Help Group, who also shared a similar survey focusing on prescription lengths for steroid medication.
 Between our two organisations, we received over 1,700 responses.